Catching Up With Friends

 - Cary Riches, MI ’07, EDD ’16 – Leadership and Community Service Award

-Three alumni and one graduate student from the University of Delaware’s College of Education and Human Development have been named as finalists for the 2020 State Teacher of the Year Award.
+Three alumni and one graduate student from the University of Delaware’s College of Education and Human Development were named as finalists for the 2020 State Teacher of the Year Award.

 - Rebecca Vitelli*, ECE ’14, MEd ’16, Colwyck Center, Colonial District